jedmijares/Watch-Me-Game/README.md

 # Watch Me Game

 This is my submission for VandyHacks 2020!
 The theme is retro, so I figured I'd take my project all the way back to 1981.
-Watch Me Game is a bot to play [Game & Watch Gallery](https://en.wikipedia.org/wiki/Game_%26_Watch_Gallery), a retro collection of even more retro handheld electronic games.
+Watch Me Game is a bot that automatically plays [Game & Watch Gallery](https://en.wikipedia.org/wiki/Game_%26_Watch_Gallery), a retro collection of even more retro handheld electronic games.
 It's written in Python using [PyBoy](https://github.com/Baekalfen/PyBoy).

 ## Running Project